Are you sick as a parrot? 4 ways to sharpen your language skills and become a more effective leader

-by Susan Goldsworthy Published 23 December 2022 in Brain circuits • 3 min read
+by Susan Goldsworthy Published December 23, 2022 in Brain Circuits • 3 min read

 One of the leadership myths that is being debunked during lockdown times is that the leader must have all the answers.
 In times of uncertainty, it is natural that we may feel anxious.
 After all, uncertainty can trigger basic feelings of survival.
 However, expressing that anxiety through a desire for control is a counterproductive measure that limits the very attributes that are needed: creativity, curiosity and innovation.